AndreCoutinhom/responsive_portfolio_model/README.md

 ## Description

 This project aims to achieve a portfolio program based on HTML, CSS and JavaScript Web application for a responsive personal portfolio.
-The objective is to own a Portfolio model so that it's use for other individuals can be monetized.
+The objective is to own a Portfolio model so that it can be used as a code base for other portfolio alike projects.

 ## Codehal